 In domestic violence cases, services are coordinated with Communities Overcoming Relationship Abuse (CORA) and Bay Area Legal Aid.
 Housing services are coordinated with Community Legal Services in East Palo Alto and the Stanford Community Law Clinic.
 Legal Aid works with Adult Protective Services (APS), the new County Elder Abuse and Dependent Adult Protection Team (EDAPT), and local law enforcement to investigate potential liability and determine the best use of resources to address the abuse.
 Appropriate cases are referred to the private bar through the San Mateo County Bar Association's Lawyer Referral Service or California Advocates for Nursing Home Reform's (CANHR) Lawyer Referral Service.
 Examples of other organizations that legal services collaborates with include Second Harvest Food Bank, Coastside Hope, Fair Oaks Community Center, and Nuestra Casa to dispel myths and encourage older immigrants to apply for CalFresh benefits.
-Also, the Senior Advocates attorney is the cochair of the Legal Aid Association of California Senior Legal Services Providers workgroup.
-The Senior Advocates attorney collaborates with the Ombudsman program, Adult Protective Services, the Area Agency on Aging (Commission on Aging, Legislative Advocacy and Adult Abuse Prevention Collaborative), CANHR, One Justice, and multiple senior centers and housing complexes for presentations and information fairs.
+The Senior Advocates attorney collaborates with the Ombudsman program, Adult Protective Services, the Area Agency on Aging (Commission on Aging and Adult Abuse Prevention Collaborative), CANHR, One Justice, and multiple senior centers and housing complexes for presentations and information fairs.